You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

 Besides that, knowing the exact number of active issues will help you distribute them more evenly between your reps and make the workload more manageable.

-Resolved issues is another straightforward customer service KPI that can help you optimize the workload distribution and spot weak points of your customer service.
+Resolved issues is another straightforward customer service KPI that can help you optimize the workload distribution and spot your customer service weak points.

 By knowing who deals with the exact number of customer issues, you may distribute them more evenly by making changes to who works where, as well as, by changing the way you distribute calls, tickets, email, etc.